 - 5.1 The Headteacher is appointed by the governors.
-They are accountable to the Governors for implementing the school's HS&W Policy and for all matters relating to HS&W within the school.
-Safeguarding issues and the 3C's cross-relate to health, safety and wellbeing. - 5.2 The Governors require the Headteacher to ensure that the HS&W policy is implemented effectively and understood at all levels and is effectively controlled, regularly monitored, and revised as necessary. - 5.3 The Headteacher may delegate the management of HS&W matters to an appropriate competent member of staff who will be designated the Health and Health and Safety Coordinator but may also delegate management of curriculum orientated health and safety to the Deputy Headteacher. - 5.4 The Headteacher will delegate the: - Safeguarding Single Record (CRB/DBS) to a manager reporting to the Headteacher - Special Educational Needs and Disability issues to a staff member holding the title Senco/Sendco who will report to the Deputy Headteacher. - Co-ordination of off-site visits/trips to a member of staff who will be designated the Educational Visits Co-ordinator (EVC) and who reports to the Deputy Headteacher.
+They are accountable to the Governors for implementing the school's Health and safety Policy and for all matters relating to H & S within the school.
+Safeguarding issues and the 3C's crossrelate to H & S. - 5.2 The Governors require the Headteacher to ensure that the H & S policy is implemented effectively and understood at all levels and is effectively controlled, regularly monitored, and revised as necessary. - 5.3 The Headteacher may delegate the management of H & S matters to an appropriate competent member of staff who will be designated the Health and Health and Safety Coordinator (SBM) but may also delegate management of curriculum orientated health and safety to the Deputy Headteacher.

-- Leadership of off-site visits/trips to Party Leaders and Deputy Party Leaders reporting to the EVC. - Student Placements and Work Experience to a coordinator (the Administrator) reporting to the Headteacher - 5.5 The Headteacher will be designated the Asbestos Duty Holder for the school and will ensure compliance with the Control of Asbestos Regulations 2012 and any update, in so far as they relate to preventing the release of asbestos fibres in the school.
+- 5.4 The Headteacher will delegate the: - Safeguarding Single Record (CRB/DBS) to The School Business Manager reporting to the Headteacher - Special Educational Needs and Disability issues to a staff member holding the title Senco/Sendco who will report to the Deputy Headteacher. - Co-ordination of off-site visits/trips to a member of staff who will be designated the Educational Visits Co-ordinator (EVC) and who reports to the Deputy Headteacher. - Leadership of off-site visits/trips to Party Leaders and Deputy Party Leaders reporting to the EVC. - Student Placements and Work Experience to a coordinator (the Administrator) reporting to the Headteacher - 5.5 The Headteacher will be designated the Asbestos Duty Holder for the school and will ensure compliance with the Control of Asbestos Regulations 2012 and any update, in so far as they relate to preventing the release of asbestos fibres in the school.